tEchhigh4U/Personal-Expense-Tracker/README.md

 - **Easy Input**: Quickly add new expenses with just a few clicks.
 - **Categorization**: Organize your expenses into categories like Food, Transport, Housing, and more for better insights.
 - **Visual Analytics**: View graphs and charts that reflect your spending patterns over time.
-- **Export Options**: Export your data in CSV or PDF format for easy sharing or personal backup.
+- **Export Options**: Export your data in CSV or PDF format for personal backup.

 ## Why Use the Personal Expense Tracker?